Peter Mark Roget: Thesaurus

 Roget retired from professional life in 1840, and by 1846 was working on the book that perpetuates his memory today.
 It has been claimed that Roget struggled with depression for most of his life, and that the thesaurus arose partly from an effort to battle it.
 A biographer stated that his obsession with list-making as a coping mechanism was well established by the time Roget was eight years old.
 In 1805, he began to maintain a notebook classification scheme for words, organized by meaning.
 During this period he also moved to Manchester, where he became the first secretary of the Portico Library.

 The catalogue of words was first printed in 1852, titled Thesaurus of English Words and Phrases Classified and Arranged so as to Facilitate the Expression of Ideas and Assist in Literary Composition.
 During Roget's lifetime, the work had twenty-eight printings.
 After his death, it was revised and expanded by his son, John Lewis Roget (1828–1908), and later by John's son, the engineer Samuel Romilly Roget (1875–1953).
-Roget's private library was put up for auction in 1870 at Sotheby's and its catalogue has been analyzed.
+Roget's private library was put up for auction in 1870 at Sotheby's and its catalogue has been analysed.

 Other interests

-Roget was elected a Fellow of the Royal Society in 1815, in recognition of a paper on a slide rule with a loglog scale.
+Roget was elected to membership of the Manchester Literary and Philosophical Society on 25January 1805 and as a Fellow of the Royal Society in 1815, in recognition of a paper on a slide rule with a loglog scale.
 He was a secretary of the Society from 1827 to 1848.
 On 9 December 1824, Roget presented a paper on a peculiar optical illusion to the Philosophical Transactions, which was published in 1825, as Explanation of an optical deception in the appearance of the spokes of a wheel when seen through vertical apertures.
 The paper was noted by Michael Faraday and by Joseph Plateau, who both mentioned it in their articles that presented new illusions with apparent motion.
 It has often been heralded as the basis for the persistence of vision theory, which has for a long time been falsely regarded as the principle causing the perception of motion in animation and film.
-In 1834, Roget claimed to have invented "the Phantasmascope or Phenakisticope" in the spring of 1831, a few years before Plateau introduced that first stroboscopic animation device.
+In 1834, Roget claimed to have invented "the Phantasmascope or Phenakistoscope" in the spring of 1831, a few years before Plateau introduced that first stroboscopic animation device.